• Skip to primary navigation

 • Remove the bowls from the oven.
 Fill tortilla bowls with a scoop of spicy black beans, lettuce, tomato, red bell pepper, and guacamole.

-If you like, drizzle creamy cashew dressing on each salad and serve.
+If you like, drizzle creamy cashew dressing (or your preferred dressing) on each salad and serve.

 Notes